kpadala1999/Fetch-Rewards-Take-Home-Test/README.md

 3. Communication with Stakeholders
 To translate technical results into actionable insights, I crafted a  mail to stakeholder

-Included in Message to Stakeholders.docx, this document:

-Summarizes data quality concerns.
+Included in Message to Stakeholders.docx, which Summarizes data quality concerns.

 Highlights a key finding: strong performance of private-label products among power users.